broadinstitute/polyphonia/README.md

 Read depths are calculated from aligned reads using [`SAMtools depth`](http://www.htslib.org/doc/samtools-depth.html). `--min-depth` can only be used if [aligned reads](#--bam) are provided as input [within-sample diversity files](#within-sample-diversity-files), since read depths are calculated from the aligned reads.

-By default, minimum read depth is set to 100 reads, or 0 reads with non-bam file [within-sample diversity files](#within-sample-diversity-files) input.
+By default, minimum read depth is set to 100 reads, or 0 reads if at least one non-bam [within-sample diversity file](#within-sample-diversity-files) is provided as input.
+If `--min-depth` is set too low, polyphonia may erroneously call mismatches at positions where read depth is too low for a minor allele to appear, and cross-contamination that appears as minor alleles or as minor and consensus-level alleles may be missed.

 ### Allele Filtering Thresholds